Keeping Children Safe and Promoting Awareness

 The protection and welfare of children and vulnerable adults is of paramount importance to the nursery.
 Children and parents have a right to expect the nursery to provide a safe and secure environment and the nursery has a general duty for children’s welfare as part of our parent partnership role.

-Safeguarding is also enshrined in law under the Safeguarding Vulnerable Groups Act (2006).
+Safeguarding is also enshrined in law under the Early Years Foundation Stage, Safeguarding Vulnerable Groups Act (2006).
 In addition there are comprehensive government guidelines laid down in the Working Together to Safeguard Children (Department of Education, March 2010), DFE Guidance Safeguarding Children and Safer Recruitment in Education (Jan 2007) and Dealing with Allegations of Abuse against Teachers and Other Staff (August 2011), What to do if you are worried a child is being abused (DFES 2007).

 - Ensure safe recruitment in checking the suitability of staff and volunteers to work with children.